The Venice Hospital – Ss Giovanni e Paolo

 In Venice there’s one hospital, the Santi Giovanni e Paolo.
 The reason for its name is not stranger than that the location is right there… On Campo Santo Giovanni e Paolo.

 They have a 24/7 Emergency room.
-And if you should ever be in need of immediate medical care that’s were they bring you.
-If it’s an emergency, the ambulance will part from right outside Venice Hospital, on the lagoon-side, and with wakes that threatens to bring down the canal-sides, they will hurry through the narrow waterways to get you right medical treatment as fast as they can.
+And if you should ever be in need of immediate medical care that’s where they bring you.
+If it’s an emergency, the ambulance will part from right outside Venice Hospital, on the lagoon-side, and with wakes that threaten to bring down the canal-sides, they will hurry through the narrow waterways to get you the right medical treatment as fast as they can.